 Proposal 1: RAN2 agree to implement the QoE suspend per QoE configuration as part of the OtherConfig and inside the measConfigAppLayerToAddList-r17.

 If RAN2 agrees with the above proposal, we suggest changing the measConfigAppLayerToAddList-r17 to measConfigAppLayerToAddModList-r17 to take the pause mechanism into account.

-Proposal 2: RAN2 agree to change measConfigAppLayerToAddList-r17 to measConfigAppLayerToAddList-r17.
+Proposal 2: RAN2 agree to change measConfigAppLayerToAddList-r17 to measConfigAppLayerToAddModList-r17.

 An example of how to capture the pause indication per QoE service is shown in the following.